 "Thanks for visiting our Website"

-- Private Asset Management Limited (PAM) is Brent Sheather and Graeme Tee who were part of Craig and Co Ltd, NZ’s largest private client stockbroker and Alan Schofield who joined the organization in 2011 to support its rapid growth.
+- Private Asset Management Limited (PAM) is Brent Sheather and Graeme Tee who were part of Craig and Co Ltd, NZ’s largest private client stockbroker, Alan Schofield who joined the organization in 2011 and Angela Maunsell-Terry who joined the organization in 2018 to support its rapid growth.

 - In March 2001 Brent Sheather bought the Whakatane Branch of Craig & Co Ltd, renaming it Private Asset Management Ltd, and Craig & Co Ltd was merged with ABN Amro NZ Ltd, becoming ABN Amro Craigs Ltd (ABN).
 In September 2009 ABN was renamed Craigs Investment Partners (CIP).

-- PAM is based in Whakatane and has three Authorised Financial Advisors, Brent Sheather, Graeme Tee and Alan Schofield.
+- PAM is based in Whakatane and has four Authorised Financial Advisors, Brent Sheather, Graeme Tee, Alan Schofield and Angela Maunsell-Terry .
 Brent is a member of INFINZ and has a Management Studies degree from Waikato University.
 He also completed the investment analysis course of study for admission to the NZ Society of Investment Analysts in 1986.
 Graeme is a member of INFINZ and AIMR.
 Between them they have over 50 years of practical experience in the investment advisory industry.
 Prior to this Brent was employed as an Economist at Tasman Pulp and Paper which he left after four years to form Craig & Co with Neil Craig.
 Graeme joined Craig & Co in 1986 as a fixed interest dealer.
-Brent Sheather writes a two weekly column on personal finance related matters for the NZ Herald, and has done so more or less continually since 1996.
+Brent Sheather writes regular articles on personal finance related matters and his articles are published in the National Business Review.
+Prior to this his articles were published in the NZ Herald.
+Brent's articles have been published more or less continually since 1996.

 - Most of our time is spent preparing broad investment plans for clients which often focus on achieving a high and increasing income, implementing the plan, then managing the assets.
 Clients are typically either retired or saving for retirement and wish to be assured that the real value of their assets will be maintained while at the same time achieving a competitive return without unnecessary risk.
 Presently we are able to generate cash income yields of around 4.8% pa which compares well with bank rates at around 3%.
 Because our portfolios include a property and share dimension the 4.8% cash income yield can be expected to grow further in the medium term.
 Minimising risk, particularly the risk of losing money is an area upon which we place particular emphasis - many of our clients are toward the end of their working lives and thus will not have a second chance to accumulate assets again.
 We concentrate on only the highest quality assets in each asset class : the safest bonds, the best buildings with the strongest tenants, the largest companies.
 This strategy is the safest because these companies will weather a downturn far better than second tier companies.
 And, unlike many of our competitors, because our fees are low we don’t have to take high risks with clients money to achieve a good, after fee, return.